 T. Albee Smith states that the plants are set out in Yucatan at the rate varying from 96 to 140 plants per mecate (one-tenth of an acre).
 The latter is thought to bring the best yield and longest fiber-say 1,400 plants per acre.
 The producer pays a tax to the State of 3 cents per arroba (25 pounds), which equals \$2.40 per ton of 2,000 pounds.
-He has seen 90 leaves cleaned in five minutes on one wheel with two feeders. but says that this speed can not be continued.
+He has seen 90 leaves cleaned in five minutes on one wheel with two feeders, but says that this speed can not be continued.
 One thousand leaves of henequen weigh in the rainy season 160 to 200 arrobas, in the dry season, 100 to 160 arrobas.
 One thousand leaves average a yield of 55 pounds of fiber.

-The average weight of a leaf of the Mexican form of plant is 1 pound, 10 ounces, according to reliable anthorities.
-A calculation based on the above figures places the yield of dried fiber from 2,210 pounds of leaves at 82 pounds and a fraction.
+The average weight of a leaf of the Mexican form of plant is 1 pound, 10 ounces, according to reliable authorities.
+A calculation based on the above figures places the yield of dried fiber from 2,240 pounds of leaves at 82 pounds and a fraction.
 The actual product of a long ton of Indian Key (Florida) leaves from the sisalana form as determined by the Department's Florida experiments is about 79 pounds.
-The machine made a very considerable waste, which, after being carefully washed and dried, gave a weight of 221 pounds from the ton of leaves.
+The machine made a very considerable waste, which, after being carefully washed and dried, gave a weight of $22\frac{1}{2}$ pounds from the ton of leaves.
 This gives a total of very nearly 102 pounds of straight fiber and waste from a ton of leaves.
-Regarding the waste made by the Raspador in Mexico no statements long ton.
-Wastage not stated.
-Dr. Morris reduces these yields to equivalents, in Kew Bull., 1893, p.
-207. "Highest possible yield (waste accounted for), 4.6 per cent; yield in Yucatan with the Raspador, 3.6 per cent; in Florida (Van Buren machine), 3.5 per cent; in Bahamas (supposed to be Van Buren machine, C. R. D.), 3.7 per cent."
-Percentage with the automatic machines in present use in the Bahamas, unknown.
-(See figs. 14 and 15, leaves of true and false sisal hemp.)
+Regarding the waste made by the Raspador in Mexico no statements can be made.
+The average yield of 2,000 sisal hemp plant.